molily/molily.de/_posts/2023-03-03-javascript-criticism.md

 I'll stop here, you get the idea.
 These are questions me and my colleagues are dealing with every day.

 By nature, Progressive Enhancement means deep research and learning by doing.
 Most advocates though tell you that building web sites with Progressive Enhancement is easier and the resulting site gets simpler.
 They argue that a "minimal viable product" approach will do away with unnecessary complexity of JavaScript-heavy front-ends.
 There are certainly sites whose core functionality can be implemented with server-rendered forms and minimal JavaScript logic.
 Even then, how are the enhancement steps implemented that enable users to achieve their tasks faster?
-Web developers will not – and in my opinion should not, see above – keep their hands off highly dynamic client-side interactivity.
+Web developers will not – and in my opinion should not – keep their hands off highly dynamic client-side interactivity and associated frameworks.

 For many years, I've lamented that only a few people discuss and explore practical Progressive Enhancement with JavaScript on complex sites and web applications that currently default to React monoliths.
-Seriously, I can not read another tutorial on Progressive Enhancement that operates on trivial examples that allow straight-forward no-brainer enhancements or require little client-side JavaScript at all.
+Seriously, I can not read another tutorial on Progressive Enhancement that operates on trivial examples that allow straight-forward enhancements or require little client-side JavaScript at all.
 I wouldn't even recommend them to my colleagues since they don't address their practical problems.

-I've created technical demos myself to research, illustrate and teach certain Progressive Enhancement and robust JavaScript techniques.
+I've created technical demos myself to research and teach certain Progressive Enhancement and robust JavaScript techniques.
 That is totally fine, but in practice we have highly dynamic web applications that solve complex problems.
 They are slow, brittle, buggy and inaccessible.
 Progressive Enhancement can help, among other practices.
 We need to empower web developers to enhance progressively with JavaScript.
 Again, that means giving them a bouquet of approachable and adoptable best practices.